thephpleague/url/4.0/components/scheme.md

 $scheme = $url->scheme; // $scheme is a League\Url\Scheme object;
 ~~~

-<p class="message-warning">If the submitted value is not a valid scheme or is an unregisterd scheme an <code>InvalidArgumentException</code> will be thrown.</p>
+<p class="message-warning">If the submitted value is not a valid scheme or is an removed scheme an <code>InvalidArgumentException</code> will be thrown.</p>

 ## Scheme Properties